Laboratory in a needle promises rapid diagnosis

 Baffling lab mystery leads to potential new anemia treatment: Researchers can trigger production of oxygen-carrying cells on demand

 After completing a routine lab experiment, researchers from the University of Virginia School of Medicine observed a unique phenomenon and found an unexpected new way to trigger the production of red blood cells.
 The team injected mice with the flu virus and an antibody which blocked a certain molecule expressed by dendritic cells.
 The result observed was the enlargement of the spleens which was replicated in subsequent experiments.
 It was concluded that they were inducing stress erythropoiesis.
 The research teams suggests that this discovery could represent a significant milestone in the battle against anemia, and ability to benefit diabetic, kidney disease and cancer patients.

+"In the very basic way, what we've discovered is that the process of regulating stress in the body is mediated -- certainly in part, at least -- by these dendritic cells," Dr. Thomas Braciale explained.
 "And stress can be a variety of different stresses.
 It doesn't have to be infection, it doesn't have to be inflammation.
 It can be anemia.
 It can be hemorrhage.
 And these cells act to initiate this response that, until this report, there's been really no evidence that these [dendritic] cells ever participate in making red blood cells."